honestus/PoliticalCompass/README.md

 # PoliticalCompass
-Analysis and classification of Reddit posts on the bidimensional Political Compass scheme
+Analysis and classification of Reddit posts on the Political Compass axes